oneafter909/strawberryfilereorder/README.md

 It's very simple to use, you have to write this command:
 <b>"python swb_release20200525.py [DIRECTORY TO REORDER]"</b>

-It works for Linux based OSs and macOS.
+It works on Linux based OSs and macOS.